DataDog/integrations-core/oracle/README.md

     only_custom_queries: true
 ```

-#### Connecting to Oracle via TCPS
+#### Connect to Oracle through TCPS

-1. To connect to Oracle via TCPS (TCP with SSL), uncomment the `protocol` configuration option and select `TCPS`.
+1. To connect to Oracle through TCPS (TCP with SSL), uncomment the `protocol` configuration option and select `TCPS`.
 Update the `server` option to set the TCPS server to monitor.

     ```yaml
     init_config: